Remote Learning Programme

 The timetable has been adjusted to suit remote learning; this has resulted in some minor adjustments to teachers’ subject allocations.
-It follows that for some classes there has been a change of teacher for your child in certain subjects.
-In all cases, the remote teaching will be of the very highest order, delivered by experienced and specialist teachers.

 “Please pass on my sincere thanks to all the team at Sedbergh Prep.
 I’m guessing it’s no mean feat to get remote learning stood up so quickly and with great content to boot.”
 M. Cunningham, Year 5 parent

 “(I) have been blown away by the effort that the Sedbergh School team have put in to making the pupils' learning: productive, interactive, engaging and fun.
 There has been such a variety of methods/techniques used: home videos, audio files, screen sharing, quizzes, prompt feedback....brilliant!”
 Year 6 parent

 “(Our son) is working again today and embracing the new learning techniques... please know that all efforts to keep the kids connected is really appreciated” S. Ayling, Reception parent

 “The arrangements for home learning have been fantastic and given (my son) a familiar structure to his days.”
 Year 7 parent